Wallace leads No. 19 Kentucky past Michigan 73-69 in London

 Kentucky earned its first win over a high-quality opponent – and its first victory away from Rupp Arena this season.

 It was Michigan’s second consecutive loss to a ranked opponent.
-The Wolverines lost 70-68 to No. 3 Virginia 70-68 last Tuesday in Ann Arbor.
+The Wolverines lost 70-68 to No. 3 Virginia last Tuesday in Ann Arbor.
 Michigan guard Jaelin Llewellyn sustained a knee injury in the second half and was helped off the floor.
 The graduate transfer from Princeton appeared to hurt himself when he planted his left leg and rose for a shot.
+Howard had no update on Llewellyn after the game.

 UP NEXT